-Need to draft a SaaS Agreement?
+What is a SaaS Agreement?

-What is in a SaaS Agreement?
+What is a SaaS Agreement?

-A SaaS agreement must cover these areas:
+A SaaS agreement should cover these areas:

 Details of the subscription service

-Duration of subscription
+Duration of the subscription

 Service Level Agreement (SLA)

-- Response time to requests and problems.
+- Response time to requests and problems

-- Support hours and channels for making help requests uptime commitments.
+- Support hours and channels for making help requests

-- Unscheduled downtime limits.
+- Unscheduled downtime limits

-Amount of upfront and recurring subscription fee
+Amount of upfront and recurring subscription fees

-When should you use a SaaS Agreement?
+Why use a template to draft a SaaS Agreement?

 Terms of Service